 Factors that may increase your chance of developing a heart attack include:

-If you have severe blockages you may need surgery immediately or after recovery, such as:
+If you have severe blockages you may need surgery right away or after recovery, such as:

 During recovery, you may need physical or rehabilitative therapy to help you regain your strength.